NlightN22/frigate-acl/README.md

 You can also set the birdseye role to define user access through the role.

+## How it works
+I created proxy-server witch modify answers from frigate API.
+And that is the reason for set frigate server to private localhost (127.0.0.1) and must be closed from external connections!
+I don't want to modify frigate backend and frontend too much, and i added only two pages on frontend.
+I can't make normal build for frontend, because vite builder had too much modifications, and it not work correctly.
+And the one more reason to not use builder - frigate production version work on docker with root rights, like node.
+I mainly use nestjs, mongodb, mongo-express.
+Mongo-express is optional

 ## Installation
 * Installing and configuring the keycloak authorization server
 * Create keycloak client for frigate-acl server.
 You can test them on https://www.keycloak.org/app/